EBICAB: Versions

-EBICab comes in two versions, EBICab 700 in Sweden, Norway, Portugal and Bulgaria and EBICab 900 installed in the spanish Mediterranean Corridor (v_{max}= 220 km/h), and in Finland (Junakulunvalvonta) under the name ATP-VR/RHK.
+EBICab comes in two versions, EBICab 700 in Sweden, Norway, Portugal and Bulgaria and EBICab 900 installed in the Spanish Mediterranean Corridor (v_{max}= 220 km/h), and in Finland (Junakulunvalvonta) under the name ATP-VR/RHK.
 In Portugal it is known as Convel (the contraction of Controlo de Velocidade, meaning Speed Control).

 The EBICab 900 system uses wayside balises with signal encoders or series communications with electronic lookup table, and on-board equipment on the train.
 The transmission of data occurs between the passive wayside balises (between 2 and 4 per signal) and the antenna installed under the train, which powers the balises when it passes over the balises.
 The coupling between the balise and the on-board antenna is inductive.

-In comparison with ASFA, a system which transmits only a maximum amount of data per frequency, EBICAB uses electronic lookup table, the amount of data transmitted is much larger.
+In comparison with ASFA, a system which transmits only a limited amount of data per frequency, EBICAB uses an electronic lookup table, allowing for a much larger amount of data transmitted.

 Adif/Renfe, in Spain, sometimes use the term ATP to refer to EBICAB 900, which is the first system on its network to provide Automatic Train Protection.
 The Manila MRT Line 3 in the Philippines also uses the ATP term to refer to EBICAB 900.